wso2/wso2-qa-artifacts/products/wso2_ESB/product_features/features/mediators/advanced_mediators/aggregate_mediator/mediator_porperty_onComplete/ESB-3893/README.md

 Navigate to <ESB_HOME>/ bin folder
 Run wso2server.sh file in order to start the server.
 Copy timeoutClone.xml file into <ESB_HOME>/repository/deployment/server/synapse-configs/default/proxy-services folder.
+Copy createCloneSeq.xml and sendClone.xml files into <ESB_HOME>/repository/deployment/server/synapse-configs/default/sequences folder.

 Note :-
-When the artifacts successfully deployed you should be able to see a proxyservice with name “timeoutClone”
+When the artifacts successfully deployed you should be able to see a proxyservice with name “timeoutIterator” and two sequences with createCloneSeq and sendClone names.